jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 **Tips**: Consider creating all python virtual environments under one directory (*venv* for example): easier to locate and remember.

-## B Install the lukeghg python package
+## 2. Install the lukeghg python package
 We assume that the working directory will be in /data/shared/\<user\> in sorvi where \<user\> denotes user name.
 For GitHub you need to have *.gitconfig* in your home directory.
 See *G Version control* at the end.